April 25-30, 2017

 Emerging Leader Academies

 Because of the demand for delegates to attend the Emerging Leaders Academies, Michigan DECA has developed an application process for selecting delegates to represent Michigan DECA at the Academies.
-The application deadline is February 1, 2016.
+The application deadline is February 1, 2017.
 Individuals selected to represent Michigan DECA will be announced at the State Conference.
-Complete information and the application is available by clicking here.
+Information and the application is available here.

 Registration refunds will only be given if the request is submitted on the official State Refund Request Form, is received prior to the conference, and if a refund is available from National DECA and/or the hotel.
 The sooner the written request is received, the larger the refund.